-The results are compared with acceptable limits as well as Permissible Limits as prescribed in IS10500:2012 - Drinking Water Specification.
-It was observed from the data analysis that during the Third year (March 2021 to February 2022) the drinking water was safe for human consumption as per tested parameters only at all drinking water monitoring stations.
+These results were compared with permissible limits as prescribed in IS 10500:2012 - Drinking Water Specification.
+It was seen from the analysis data that during the study period at selected sampling location the water was safe for human consumption as per analyzed parameters at all drinking water monitoring stations.